 5th – Ronnie Schildknecht (SUI) – 8:37:53

 View this post on Instagram

 5th place!
-No regrets I had a good day today and tried everything on the bike.
+No regrets I had a good day today and pushed hard all day.
 Almost every single meter I was on my own battling it out.
 Exactly how I love it!
 Triathlon to it‘s core!
 Thanks @ironmanswitzerland for the unforgettable memories !
 Also thanks for the massive support on course today! #onelasttime

 Joe Spraggins (Clapham Chasers) is no stranger to these pages – even if it it running marathons dressed as a swimmer to break a world record – but comedy value aside, he’s a pretty good athlete too!
 He qualified for Kona last year (we interviewed him), and on Sunday won the Owler Middle Distance Triathlon.
 The women’s winner in was Laura May.
 Full results HERE.

 Another swim PB yesterday at the @TriSpiritEvents Owler Half.
 31:27 for 1.9km – and managed to take the overall win.
 Ray at @swimcanarywharf has been super patient with my lack of swimming prowess, but we're slowly but surely getting there. #project60minutes pic.twitter.com/IjYuRmwAwm

 There was plenty of quality racing (and plenty of racing generally!), at the Castle Howard Triathlon, where the extensive range of results (HERE), will let you know just how wide a range of options were on their schedule.
 Highlights included the Standard distance race where Mark Buckingham took an impressive win over the in-form Liam Lloyd, with Lucy Hall dominant in the women’s race.